 Students will create and work toward completion of a leadership action plan.
 The leadership action plan will have the goals, objectives, action steps, and timeline incorporating curricular and co-curricular requirements for the leadership certificate.
-Faculty coaches of the students participating in the leadership certificate advisory committee are responsible for supervising and evaluating the completion of the student's leadership certificate.
+Faculty coaches of the students participating in the leadership certificate and the leadership certificate advisory committee are responsible for supervising and evaluating the completion of the student's leadership certificate.